Paulsenik/Rroll/README.md

 3. Now the script will execute on any Linux Computer you plug the Pico into.

 # Victims trolled so far:
-- [@TheMrPixelDev] (https://github.com/TheMrPixelDev): Took him 3h to delete the Rickrolls 🙃
+- [@TheMrPixelDev](https://github.com/TheMrPixelDev): Took him 3h to delete the Rickrolls 🙃